Ways of funding

-- As free mover you must have studied in Germany for at least one academic year (this does not apply to exchange programmes).
+- As a Free Mover, you must have studied in Germany for at least one year (this condition does not apply to exchange programs).

-- You must spend at least three months at the host university if you go abroad as an intern or an exchange student, and at least six months if you arrange your study abroad yourself.
+- The duration of study at the target university must be at least three months if you go abroad as an intern or within the framework of an exchange program, and at least six months if you organize your studies abroad independently.

-- You must provide proof of sufficient knowledge of the language of the country or the language of instruction.
+- You must be able to provide evidence of sufficient knowledge of the national language or language of instruction.

 DAAD scholarships for a full academic year